PDM Relationships – Finish to Start

 There are many ways to draw a Project Network Diagram.
 One of them is Precedence Diagramming Method (PDM).
 PDM defines 4 Logical Relationships to represent Project Dependencies.
 This post to describes Finish to Start (FS) Relationship.
 Finish to Start is one of the 4 Logical Relationships.
 The other 3 Logical Relationships are Start to Start, Finish to Finish and Start to Finish.

 Definition of Finish to Start Relationship

-It is a Logical Relationship in which a Successor Activity cannot start until a Predecessor Activity has finished.
-In other words, the Start of a Successor is Dependent on Finish of the Predecessor.
+Finish to Start is a Logical Relationship in which a Successor Activity cannot start until a Predecessor Activity has finished.

 Finish to Start Relationship is the most common among 4 Logical Relationships.
 Almost any Project Dependency can be defined by using FS Relationship.

 You can also look at Max Wideman’s Glossary for complete set of definitions on PDM Logical Relationships.

 Let us consider two activities A and B.

 - B has a Finish to Start Relationship with A – B cannot Start until A Finishes

 In the above example, the Project Team will need a total of 4 days to complete these activities.

 Bar Chart Representation